gdlc/STAT_COMP/INCLASS/INCLASS_SOL.md

 ### INCLASS 11

-There are at least three to obtain a CI for a prediction from logistic regression:
+There are at least three ways to obtain a CI for a prediction from logistic regression:

 **First approach**:

   - We obtain the point estimates for the coefficients and the covariance matrix of effects.
   - Using that we compute a 95% CI for the value of the linear prdictor,
   - Then we eavluate the inverse logit link at the bounds of the CI for the linear predictor.

-This approach works because the inverse-logit is a monotonic map.
+  -
 *Example*:

 ```r